-Land Registry is one of over 300 government departments and agencies who have migrated to GOV.UK with many further agencies and departments to follow.
+HM Land Registry is one of over 300 government departments and agencies who have migrated to GOV.UK, with many further agencies and departments to follow.
 All government services are under one roof.

-- Content is proposition based – as an example when you view search results for ‘land registration’ you’ll notice that it’s not just Land Registry content that is displayed.
-GOV.UK will give you relevant information across all government agencies and departments, for example Department for Environment, Food and Rural Affairs (Defra) for guidance on voluntary registration of land as a town or village green
+- content is proposition based – as an example, if you view search ‘land registration’ you’ll notice that results are not just for HM Land Registry.
+GOV.UK will give you relevant information across all government agencies and departments, for example, Department for Environment, Food and Rural Affairs (Defra) for guidance on voluntary registration of land as a town or village green

-- Land Registry Practice Guides are unchanged and current bookmarks to them will still work
+- our Practice Guides are unchanged and current bookmarks to them will still work;

-- Land Registry portal for Business e-services customers and Find a property will not be changing
+- our portal for Business e-services customers and Find a property will not be changing

 We are monitoring web traffic and working with our colleagues in Government Digital Service (GDS) to ensure that users can find what they need.
 We’ll keep you updated.